Riley Greene Player Props: Tigers vs. Mets

 Riley Greene At The Plate

-- Greene is batting .286 during his last outings and is on a five-game hitting streak.
+- Greene enters this game on a seven-game hitting streak.
+During his last games, he's hitting .333.

-- Greene has reached base via a hit in 19 games this season (of 27 played), and had multiple hits in four of those games.
+- Greene has picked up a hit in 72.4% of his 29 games this season, with multiple hits in 17.2% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.